DiggsAsura/PairPlayers/README.md

 ### Update history
+v0.04 release (March 28 2022)
+- Improved logic.
+Less then 4 players?
+1 stage is only option.

+---

 v0.03 release (March 28 2022)
 This is quite a big one.
 Some big brain logic added by gerhardadler to handle a 4 way restream in CTL.
 Means, two matches can happen without the returned lists have the same player on